brandon-a/personal-website/index.md

 # About Me

-Hi, I'm Brandon, I am currently seeking a full time Software Engineering position starting in January.
-I am skilled in Java and C++ and I have experience in C, Scala, Python, Javascript, and Swift.
+Hi, I'm Brandon, I am currently seeking a full time Software Engineering position.
+I am skilled in Java and C++ and I have experience in Python, C, Javascript, and Swift.
 You may see some of the projects I have worked on below.
 Please contact me using the link above or contact me on LinkedIn, I will get back to you promptly.

 # Education